Events & Planning

 - Are you trying to decide what you want to do after university?

 Many of CIE's partner institutions teach in English, but not all of them.
 If you have knowledge of another language, this will open up more options for you.
-Consult the CIE International Opportunities search tool regarding your first choice institution or program to determine what language requirements you must meet.
+Consult the CIE International Opportunities search tool to determine what language requirements you must meet.

 When considering your personality, family and social situation, think about the following: